 2. Should Your Kitchen Trim Match Your Cabinets?

 If you’re aiming to design a traditional-style kitchen, you’ll want to match your cabinets and kitchen trim.
-However, there’s no right or wrong answer, and mismatched cabinets and trim can create a unique, eclectic look if that’s more your style.
+However, there’s no right or wrong answer, and contrasting cabinets and trim can create a unique, eclectic look if that’s more your style.

 3. Should Your Kitchen Island Match Your Cabinets?